santimirandarp/configs/installed.md

 npm i typedoc typescript nodemon -g
 ```
 * alacritty: cool terminal emulator
+* tree is a fantastic tool for showing up the three structure of a dir.
 * exa: will replace `ls` (.cargo/bin needs to be
 added to the path).
 * Lynx & w3m: console browsers